 Small Space Craft Room Storage Ideas

 Set up a fantastic work space for all your crafting, no matter what size space you have.
 I'll share my every day craft storage ideas and show you how I've set up a small space in my kitchen as my goto work space for crafting all year round.
-I've joined my friend Angie over at The Country Chic Cottage to share all kinds of fantastic tips and ideas for organizing your craft room.
-Check out all the ideas and make your craft room the prettiest in the neighborhood!

-Start with the supplies.
 Gather the craft supplies and tools you use the most and then figure out what organizing materials and supplies you need.
 I like most of my supplies within arms reach of my seat.
 I use a lot of color and paper and my Cricut machine… so organizing a space with those items is key for me.
 For you, your priorities may be different.
 You can get fancy and buy pre-built units to store all your things, or you can DIY a solution that works for you.
 For me, I used a little bit of both worlds.

 Let me first say, I do have a larger craft studio in my basement.
 It's loaded with all kinds of craft supplies, sewing equipment and counter space for miles.
 The truth is, I hardly use it compared to my every day work space upstairs.
 I spend most of my time on my computer, next to my Cricut machine, so most of my crafting is done right in the middle of my kitchen.
 I use the kitchen table when I need table space.
 I've set up a small work space with a nice little cubby storage unit and it's perfect for my day-to-day crafting.
 Here's how I make this small space work for me.